WWTF presents new Gender Equality Plan

 “Integrating sex and gender analysis into research and innovation (R&I) adds value to research and is therefore crucial to secure Europe’s leadership in science and technology, and to support its inclusive growth.”
 3

 As a funding organization, we must address two spheres when looking at gender mainstreaming: the internal and the external.
 This is why the Gender Equality Plan addresses both our stakeholders (researchers, research organizations, jury members, reviewers, etc.) as well as WWTF as an organization (governing bodies and staff).
 Moreover, WWTF commits to publishing our progress and to striving towards more gender awareness in the governing boards.
-Furthermore, we have appointed a gender focal point Donia Lasinger at the top management level and have committed to transparent communication about the advancements on a regular basis.
+Furthermore, a gender focal point Donia Lasinger at the top management level has been appointed and WWTF has committed to transparent communication about the advancements on a regular basis.

 "WWTF actively works to counteract existing inequalities between women and men in academic life.”

 Dr. Michael Stampfer, Managing Director WWTF

 WWTF commits to fostering networking opportunities for female researchers and including costs for childcare or coaching options as eligible costs for female personnel funded by our organization.
 Gender mainstreaming throughout all phases of call management will be continued.
 Regular monitoring and evaluation of the GEP is an integral part of the implementation plan.

 "By outlining a long-term strategy, dedicated goals and specific actions, this document is an important further step towards gender equality.
 WWTF commits itself to implementing measures to realise these important ideas.”

 The Gender Equality Plan became effective upon the approval of WWTF’s governing boards on September 30th 2022.
 For further information and questions please contact our Gender Focal Point Donia Lasinger